Pemboewan

+History

-Early History
+Early history

 The Pemboewan area was originally the territory of the Banjar Sultanate.
 At that time, a lot of area expansion was carried out by the Banjar Sultanate which made the Sultanate's territory very wide.
 At that time, this area was called Pambuang.

 According to the Radermacher report, in 1780 the head of the Pembuang area (now Seruyan Regency) was Raden Jaya.

-Since August 13, 1787, the Pembuang area (Seruyan Regency) was handed over by Sunan Nata Alam to the Dutch VOC.
+Since 13 August 1787, the Pembuang area (Seruyan Regency) was handed over by Sunan Nata Alam to the Dutch VOC.
+Even so, the first known regional head was Kjai Ngabei Djaja-Negara who ruled from 1834.